 The Old Ebbitt Grill is Washington’s oldest saloon and dates back to 1856.
 Every year we look forward to the giant Nutcrackers that flank the entrance to this beloved establishment and the coziness inside makes it a holiday tradition for both visitors and residents.

 Across the river in Old Town Alexandria, VA, all the trees are decorated along King Street and the historic homes hang the best wreaths.
 The George Washington Masonic Temple lit up in red and green offers the perfect backdrop!

-Live music, mulled wine and goods from over 70 local businesses, the 17th annual market is open daily from 12 p.m. to 8 p.m. now through December 23rd, 2021.
+Live music, mulled wine and goods from over 70 local businesses, the 18th annual holiday market is open daily from 12 p.m. to 8 p.m. now through December 23rd, 2022.

 Thank you to everyone who shared holiday cheer with #igdc!